 NOTE: This post is outdated and no longer useful.
 As of August 2014, my only current point and shoot recommendation is the Sony RX100.
 You can read our review for that here: https://www.disneytouristblog.com/sony-rx100-review/

 Want to know what the best point and shoot camera is for your budget?
-Here I rank the top value-for-money point & shoot cameras available in 2011, give an overview of some of their useful features, and make recommendations as to how each camera might help better capture photos at Walt Disney World or Disneyland.
+Here I rank the top value-for-money point & shoot cameras available, give an overview of some of their useful features, and make recommendations as to how each camera might help better capture photos at Walt Disney World or Disneyland.

 Creating this post was no easy task.
 In fact, out of all of the posts I’ve written, I’ve put the most work–by far–into this post.
 Over the course of the past month, I’ve read extensively about point and shoot cameras and I’ve tested point and shoot cameras at Wal-Mart, Target, Best Buy, and Sam’s Club.
 During this testing, I’ve learned a few things that probably will never have any value to anyone reading this, but I’ll share my “lessons” anyway, just in case, ya know, they might help even a couple of you out.